James-Njeru/FlaskPythonCRUD/README.md

-A CRUD application using Flask and Python.
+A CRUD application using Flask, Python and MySQL db.